 Keep track of Important deadlines and dates

-It’s necessary to make a clear note of important dates before and during your event, such as when set up begins, registration time frame, speaker rehearsal dates, etc. This will help you stay on track and be cross-referenced with the checklist.
+It’s necessary to make a clear note of important dates before and during your event, such as when set up begins, registration time frame (which may vary depending on the type of event registration platform), speaker rehearsal dates, etc. This will help you stay on track and be cross-referenced with the checklist.

 Know your audience